garrandall/popular-music-data/tracks/vaya-con-dios-dawn-tony-orlando.md

 (Vaya con dios, my darlin', my darlin', my darlin', vaya con dios, my love)

-Each night I'll say a prayer, a simple prayer to guide you, (to guide you) To hasten ev'ry lonely hour of ev'ry lonely day
+Each night I'll say a prayer, a simple prayer to guide you, (to guide you) To hasten every lonely hour of every lonely day

 Now the dawn is breaking through a gray tomorrow
 Oh, but the memories we share are there to borrow